-Lady Robinsons Beach: This name applies to the whole strip of beach on the western shore of Botany Bay beyond Sydney Airport.
+The area between Cooks River and Georges River was originally known as Seven Mile Beach.
+It was changed to Lady Robinson s Beach in 1874 to honour the wife of Governor Sir Hercules Robinson.
+This name still applies to the whole strip of beach on the western shore of Botany Bay beyond Sydney Airport.
 Originally known as Seven Mile Beach, its name recalls the wife of a Governor of NSW during the 1870s who used to ride her horse up and down the beach every day.
 It is one of the cleanest non-surf beaches in the Sydney metro area thanks to tidal activity which keeps bacteria levels low.
 The sand is clean, the water shallow enough for small children to wade in, particularly at the southern end.
 A cycleway connects Kyeemagh at the northern end with Sandringham in the south.
 Toilets, ample parking and picnic areas are located throughout the length of Cook Park, which separates the beach from General Holmes Drive and The Grand Parade.

-Kyeemagh Beach: Its close proximity to the airport makes this, the most northerly section of the beach, by far the most noisy.
+Its close proximity to the airport makes Kyeemagh Beach the most northerly section of Lady Robinsons Beach, and by far the most noisy.
 Stormwater from drains near the beach and nearby Cooks River lifts pollution levels higher than other sections of the beach, particularly after rain.
 All in all, it is not the best place for a swim, but wind conditions here are perfect for windsurfing, and a boat ramp on Cooks River (off General Holmes Drive at Tancred Street) is ideal for launching boards.

 Facilities: boat ramp (Cooks River), ample parking.

-Brighton-Le-Sands Beach: The most popular section of the beach, due to its close proximity to the popular beachside cafe and restaurant strip.
+The most popular section of Lady Robinsons Beach, due to its close proximity to the popular beachside cafe and restaurant strip.
 This puts strain on parking, which barely copes with demand, particularly at weekends.
 Features a shark-proof swimming enclosure.

-Monterey and Ramsgate Beaches: Quieter than Brighton but just as good, the middle section features a somewhat ineffective shark proof swimming enclosure and a kiosk at Ramsgate, nearby cafes, a ramp for launching sailboards at the end of Scarborough Street and a full size boat ramp off Carruthers Drive.
+Quieter than Brighton but just as good, the middle section of Monterey Beach features a somewhat ineffective shark proof swimming enclosure and a kiosk at Ramsgate, nearby cafes, a ramp for launching sailboards at the end of Scarborough Street and a full size boat ramp off Carruthers Drive.

-Sandringham Bay: a small bay to the south of Dolls point, facing where the Georges River enters Botany Bay.
+Sandringham Bay is a small bay to the south of Dolls point, facing where the Georges River enters Botany Bay.
+Cook Park is named after Samuel Cook, who advocated it as a public pleasure area.
 Cook Park runs along the eastern and southern border.
 Sandringham was originally known as Strippers Point in the 1830s, from the local occupation of tree-felling and bark-stripping.
-Developer Thomas Holt (1811 88) moved there, renamed it Sandringham and built the Prince of Wales Hotel.
+When developer Thomas Holt (181-88) moved there, he renamed it Sandringham and built the Prince of Wales Hotel.
 As an ardent royalist, it is thought he chose the name to honour Edward VII, the Prince of Wales who in 1872 was also building a royal residence at Sandringham, in Norfolk, England.
 In the 1920s a picnic area was developed and the Sandringham sea Baths were built.
 Steams took visitors from Sandringham and Brighton-Le-Sands to Kurnell on Sundays and holidays.